 - Palacky University: Palacky University in Olomouc was founded in 1573 as a public, academic institution and is one of the leading medical schools in the Czech Republic.

-- Humanitas University: Humanitas University is Italy’s most prominent independent international School of Medicine, founded within the Humanitas Research Hospital, a center known throughout Europe for its excellent healthcare and advanced research.
+- Humanitas University: Humanitas University is the most prominent independent international School of Medicine of Italy, founded within the Humanitas Research Hospital, a center known all over Europe for its excellent healthcare and advanced research.

 - Lithuanian University of Health Sciences: The Lithuanian University of Health Sciences was established in Kaunas in 1922 as part of the local university.
 In 1998, the Faculty of Medicine acquired independent academic status, separated from the University of Kaunas.
 Today, it has become one of the top medical schools in Lithuania under the name “Lithuanian University of Health Sciences.”

 - Vilnius University: Founded in 1579 in Lithuania, Vilnius University is one of the oldest universities in Central and Eastern Europe.
-Founded in 1781, the University’s Faculty of Medicine consists of more than 20 units and is considered one of the largest and most important medical schools.
+Founded in 1781, the Faculty of Medicine of the University consists of more than 20 units and is considered one of the largest and the most important medical schools.

 - University of Latvia: The Faculty of Medicine of the University of Latvia was established on 28 September 1919 and was renovated on 29 December 1997.
-The faculty’s programs in medicine, nursing, and pharmacy are very contemporary, and their development is based on the latest scientific data.
+The programs taught at the faculty as medicine, nursing and pharmacy are very contemporary, and their development is based on the latest scientific data.

 - University of Zagreb: Founded in 1669, the University of Zagreb is the largest and oldest academic institution in Croatia and Southeast Europe.
-It currently consists of 30 faculties, and 3 art academies and is home to more than 70,000 full-time undergraduate and graduate students.
+It currently consists of 30 faculties and 3 art academies and is hosts more than 70,000 full-time undergraduate and graduate degree students.

 - University of Nicosia: The university, which meticulously offers medical education in English by emphasizing the development of critical thinking and learning skills with its special studies, is also involved in European research projects.